vistasunil/CT_DevOps_live_Module5/Assignments/Puppet-assignment.md

 ### Complete below tasks as part of this exercise:

-1. Create a Puppet Manifest in production environment to perform below actions on slave nodes:
+* Create a Puppet Manifest in production environment to perform below actions on slave nodes:
-  a.
-Set a variable 'content' with some data to write in a file
+  * Set a variable 'content' with some data to write in a file
-  b.
-Create a file using the data in **content** variable with below properties:
+  * Create a file using the data in **content** variable with below properties:
-    (i).
+    *.
 Name: /tmp/test\_vars.txt
-    (ii).
+    *.
 Owner: ubuntu
-    (iii).
+    *.
 Group: ubuntu
-    (iv).
+    *.
 Permissions: 0644
-  c.
-Now, take an array type variable **packages** containing list of packages to be installed.
+  * Now, take an array type variable **packages** containing list of packages to be installed.
 List should contain apache, nginx
-  d.
-Use this variable to first uninstall the packages installed in exercise 1 using one resource only
+  * Use this variable to first uninstall the packages installed in exercise 1 using one resource only
-  e.
-Add one more package mysql to array **packages**
+  * Add one more package mysql to array **packages**
-  f.
-Install all the software in **packages** using one resource only
+  * Install all the software in **packages** using one resource only

 ## Exercise 3: Case Study

 **You work for a Software Company.
 Recently the company got funding and they have decided to expand their server fleet.
 You have been designated the task for Configuration Management:**

-1. Assume the following infrastructure:
+* Assume the following infrastructure:
-  a.
-One Nginx Server
+  * One Nginx Server
-  b.
-One Apache Server
+  * One Apache Server
-  c.
-One Puppet Master
+  * One Puppet Master

-2. On Apache Server, we have to install docker and on the nginx server, we have to install Java.
+* On Apache Server, we have to install docker and on the nginx server, we have to install Java.
-3. It sounds straightforward, but we do not know, which systems have what software installed on it.
+* It sounds straightforward, but we do not know, which systems have what software installed on it.
-4. Using conditional statements, accomplish the above task.
+* Using conditional statements, accomplish the above task.
-5. Also, for improving code readability, please make use of modules and classes.
+* Also, for improving code readability, please make use of modules and classes.
-f.
-Validate and Package this module using pdk and save the tar file to /tmp folder for reusability.
+* Validate and Package this module using pdk and save the tar file to /tmp folder for reusability.